St Malo Travel Guide

 There are a number of stores scattered around the old town, ranging from trendy boutiques to tacky tourist shops.
 The place de la Poissonerie hosts a bustling market on Tuesday and Friday mornings, and a Wednesday and Saturday market in nearby Paramé.
 Most shops close by 7pm.

-St Malo has many good restaurants that make a great place to try Breton cuisine, including specialties like Kouing Aman cake and Breton Pancakes.
+St Malo has many good restaurants, making it a great place to try Breton cuisine, including specialties like Kouing Aman cake and Breton Pancakes.
 Seafood, specifically mussels and oysters, is another local specialty, which is to be expected in a seaside town.
-While fresh seafood doesn't come cheap at well-regarded restaurants like Le Chalut, there are a number of creperies that suit a diner on a budget.
-Coté brasserie is the place to go for fish and chips.
+While fresh seafood doesn't come cheap at upmarket St Malo restaurants there are a number of creperies that suit a diner on a budget.

-St Malo's nightlife is relatively quiet, though you'll find a few lively bars and discos.
-Le Casino Barrière is a popular destination, or you can follow the local youth to nearby Rennes on the weekends.
+St Malo's nightlife is relatively quiet, though travellers will find a few lively bars and discos.
+Visitors in search of a real party can follow the local youth to nearby Rennes on the weekends.

 St Malo has a number of popular beaches, all covered in fine, golden sand.
 Mole is where sun-worshippers congregate, while Sillon is popular for watersports like windsurfing and Bon Secours for sailing.
 The old town is pleasant to stroll through, with quaint medieval cobbled streets and photogenic views.
 There are a few historical attractions in St Malo as well, including the Ile du Grand-Bé (site of the tomb of Chateaubriand), the Historical Museum of St Malo, and St Vincent's Cathedral.